SettleMint

 Review the selected template, asset details, compliance controls, and initial permissions on the summary page.
 The summary also lists the token-feature settings you configured, grouped under the instrument template, so you can confirm them at the last checkpoint before the transaction goes out.

-For a convertible note, this includes the conversion settings: the conversion target token, the conversion denomination asset, and the conversion discount (shown as a percentage).
-Confirm the conversion settings here, because they decide how holdings convert and are the riskiest part of the configuration to get wrong.
+For a convertible note, the summary includes conversion settings: the target token, the denomination asset, and the discount as a percentage.
+Confirm these before proceeding.
+They decide how holdings convert and are the highest-risk part of the configuration.

 Summary and deploy